 Break the check habit

 With all the potential benefits of contributing long-term appreciated securities, why don't more people take advantage of the strategy?

-“Mostly it comes down to habit,” Valouch notes.
-“Many people who contribute to charity on a regular basis have always written checks, so that seems to them to be the easiest way to go.
-But the fact is that contributing long-term appreciated securities doesn’t require much additional effort, especially if you do it with a donor-advised fund, and the tax savings can be really significant for you as well as beneficial to the charities you support.”
+"It comes down to habits that are hard to break," O'Neill notes.
+"Many people who contribute to charity on a regular basis have traditionally written checks, so that seems to them to be the easiest way to go.
+But the fact is that contributing long-term appreciated securities doesn't require much additional effort, especially if you do it with a donor-advised fund, and the tax savings can be really significant for you as well as beneficial to the charities you care most about."